codio-content/ThinkJava/.guides/content/extending-classes-dealing-cards.md

                   drawPile.size());
 ```

+{Run!}(sh .guides/bg.sh javac code/CardCollection.java java -cp code/ CardCollection )

 Because the deck is shuffled randomly, you should get a different hand each time you run this example.
 The output will look something like:

 ```code
 Hand: